The 2021-2022 student application is open. Application deadline is 11:59pm (Moscow Time), November 30, 2020

-The YEAR program is a non-degree program that brings outstanding Russian undergraduate students to study for one academic year at an American university of community college.
+The YEAR program is a non-degree program that brings outstanding Russian undergraduate students to study for one academic year at an American universities and community colleges.
 This is a fully-funded fellowship that helps participants learn about the American educational system; explore American culture and values; and enhance academic knowledge, leadership, and English language skills.
 In addition to academic courses, participants will engage with local communities through various volunteering activities, and share Russian culture and history with American people.

 The YEAR program is open to students of any field of study and does not discriminate based on race, color, gender, sexual orientation, religion, ethnicity, or disability.
 The program supports the participation of people with disabilities and will work with host institutions and families to provide an accessible learning and living environment.